AravindhVishnu/UDP-Data-Logger/README.md

 voltage waveform data once every 1ms.
 Configuration of the IP settings, viewing the communication data/status/speed, opening the CSV file and event log file are included as part of the GUI functionality.
 Retainment of the IP settings between each program start/end, setting default IP settings values and detection of lost datagrams is also included.
-The logged CSV file can be opened with Excel or Matlab to do the analysis.
+The logged CSV file can be opened for instance with Excel or Matlab to do the data analysis.

-Tools:
+Tools: Microsoft Visual Studio 2022, .NET Framework 4.8

-Microsoft Visual Studio 2022, .NET Framework 4.8, This program has only been tested on the Windows 10 operating system.
+Note: This program has only been tested on the Windows 10 operating system.